fortunespell/RTC/README.md

-# RTC
-Design and Implementation of a Digital Clock Using Sequential Circuits in Verilog and Cadence Virtuoso
+RTC: Design and Implementation of a Digital Clock Using Sequential Circuits in Verilog and Cadence Virtuoso

 This repository documents the design, implementation, and simulation of a digital clock using sequential circuits.
 The design is implemented in Verilog HDL, and the functionality is verified using Cadence Virtuoso software.